lizzybrooks/python-possible/3-hello-Python.md

 Transform a non-poetic text into a poetic text.
 Take something that exists, do something that transforms it.

+- start with any text that's interesting to you: something you're reading in another class, a work of literature, a political speech, music, poetry, twitter, restaurant menu, etc.

 - up to you to determine what’s poetic

 Read some file, or if the text is short you can just put that text directly into python as a variable